olitrussle/blog/_posts/2016-05-20-youve-got-a-mortgage-in-principle-now-what.md

 When you’re happy with our recommendation, we’ll continue processing your mortgage application, providing you with updates of your progress along the way.
 All being well, your purchase will generally be completed within four to six weeks and you’ll be ready to move in.

-{% include image/left.html filename="MiP Steps.png" caption="MiP steps" %}
+{% include image/center.html filename="MiP Steps.png" %}